 If you are selling a SaaS product, you likely already have a web domain and server.
 The engineering team should be able to set up a directory on that server that will host the marketing website.
 If not, consider a service like HostGator for the ability to host the website online.
 You can purchase domain names through HostGator as well.

 3. Focus on design, not functionality

 In today’s market, you rely on your website to portray your business’ credibility.
 The design needs to be top-notch, easy to understand and visually appealing.
-If a designer is not already on the team, consider hiring a contractor to spend time creating the look and feel, graphics and full page layouts.
-This is not an area to cheap out on… a quality looking website is critical to making the rest of your inbound strategy work well.
-I recommend budgeting $5-10K for an independent contractor designer/developer to help get it launched.
+If a designer is not already on the team, consider contracting one to spend time creating the look and feel, graphics and full page layouts.
+This is not an area to be frugal on… a quality looking website is critical to making the rest of your inbound strategy work well.
+I recommend budgeting $5-10K to contract an independent contractor designer/developer to help get it launched.

 4. Research and find inspiration